-While tile is a durable and beautiful choice for flooring, it does need to be cleaned frequently to ensure that the surface is not damaged.
+While tile is a durable and beautiful choice for flooring, tile flooring does need to be cleaned frequently to ensure that the surface is not damaged.
 For busy homeowners, a regular floor cleaning service can help maintain the lifespan of their tile floors.
-Here are some pros who can help you clean, maintain and fix your tile floors:

 See which floor cleaners are top-rated in your area.

 There is perhaps no flooring type more durable than concrete.
 Gone are the days of concrete being solely outdoor material.
 A popular option for basements, modern concrete floors are designed to be beautiful, modern and easy to maintain.

 Keep these tips in mind when cleaning your concrete floors: